davidcarvalho/playwright-python-testing/README.md

-# Playwright STX End-to-end tests
+# Playwright End-to-end tests

 ## About

-The purpose of this repo is to create a structured playground for automating end-to-end tests for the company page https://www.stxnext.com.
-Feel free to contribute and have fun!
+The purpose of this repo is to create a structured playground for automating end-to-end tests for UI.

 ## Project structure

-Project implements Page Object Pattern architecture as it's Playwright compliant and nobody ever got fired for using it.
+Project implements Page Object Pattern architecture as Playwright compliant.

 * **tests:** definition of test suites and scenarios